AsifMalki/IS-Analaysis---Technion/README.md

 "Atara DLL.dox" - Data Definition Language Commands for Creating the tables of an the constraints of the DB if you preffer not to use the Bak File.

 "AtaraLeYoshna System - Specification document.pdf" - Full Specification document for AtaraLeYoshna System.

+"WebApplication5.sln" - the MVS Solution file.

+ The other files are files that are related to the MVS Solution and they are required for the Solution to work properly.

+ # How to Run

+ 1)Create the SQL Database Using AtaraLeyoshna2.bak file in SQL Server (recommended ) or run the code from the DDL into new SQL query.

+ 2)Download WebApplication5.sln and the related files and put them in the same folder, then open WebApplication5.sln.

+ 3)Double click on WebForm2.aspx in the Solution Explorer the press Execute, Enjoy : )